Build a Raspberry Pi Web Server and HTML Webpage

 sudo service apache2 status

-Now, in order to check that Apache is running, you can enter the IP address of your Raspberry Pi on a web browser and you will be presented with a simple web page as follows.
+Now, in order to confirm that the Apache is running, enter the IP address of your Raspberry Pi on the web browser and you will receive the below mentioned simple web page.

 To access the Apache server remotely, you’ll need the actual IP address of the Raspberry Pi device.
 If unknown, enter this command on the Pi itself to find it: